MikaSukie/agesignald/README.md

 }
 ```

+The issued date will be stored in the ISO 8601 UTC format.
-## possible age brackets are the follwoing:
+## possible age brackets are the following:
 ```
 under_13
 13_to_15
 16_to_17
 18_plus
 ```

-## The issued date will be stored in the ISO 8601 UTC format.
-## Since the server is on localhost, this should protect it from outside access.